The holonomy braiding for $\mathcal{U}_\xi(\mathfrak{sl}_2)$ in terms of geometric quantum dilogarithms: The R -matrix in the Fourier dual basis

 We want to compute \(\jfunc(D_{\RIII}, \widetilde{a}_0)\).
 To do so we need to choose a log-coloring of the internal segments and regions of the diagram.
 Because all the crossings are pinched is is simplest to choose a \emph{standard} log-coloring as in \cref{eq:standard-flattening}.
 This is possible because of our choices of \(\beta_1, \beta_2, \beta_3\) above.
-Choosing a standard log-coloring also ensures that the log-decoration of every longitude is \(0\).
-By \cref{thm:pinched-R-matrix-dual} the \(R\)-matrices in our diagram are all the same as the \(R\)-matrix defining the Kashaev invariant.
+Choosing a standard log-coloring also ensures we satisfy \cref{eq:RIII beta condition}.
+By \cref{thm:R-mat-pinched} (alternatively by \cref{thm:pinched-R-matrix-dual}) the \(R\)-matrices in our diagram are all the same as the \(R\)-matrix defining the Kashaev invariant.
 This matrix is well-known to satisfy the braid relation exactly, so we conclude that \(\jfunc(D_{\RIII}, \widetilde{a}_0) = \id\) and \(\Upsilon(\widetilde{a}_0) = 1\). \end{proof}